wikimedia/eventgate/README.md

     `stream_name` (AKA `meta.topic`) set.
 If it is part of the HTTP API, Eventbus would also need some kind of `extractErrorEventTopic` function, which starts making Eventbus more opinionated.  :/  Perhaps we should just keep `stream_name` in the event after all.

+- Ask Petr: What is best practice for requiring relative library module files? ../../lib???